 Review of I law of thermodynamics

 Statement and limitations of I law (need for II law of thermodynamics).
-Different ways of stating II law of thermodynamics with respect to its spontaneity.
-Spontaneous and non-spontaneous processes.
+Different ways of stating II law of thermodynamics with respect to its spontaneous and non-spontaneous processes.
 Concept of entropy and its significance.
-Physical significance of entropy in terms of disorderness and unavailable energy.